Process & Findings

 Our design process involved stakeholder interviews, field observations, surveys of existing research and tools, competitor analysis, ideation, storyboards, and digital prototypes.

 We employed a divergent and convergent ideation methodology, where team members would individually create dozens of sketches and then come together and discuss which ones had potential.
-We repeated this process a multiple times to improve subsequent ideation rounds.

 Aesthetically, designs were fun and lively, though simple.
 They were line based and made use of gradients to give a sense of complexity and depth.

 This made it easy to create lego-like components with our designs.
-Anyone on the team could explore layouts with this method of prototyping, regardless of visual design experience.
+Anyone on the team could explore different layouts with this method of prototyping, regardless of visual design experience.